Contributors: Avraam Apostolou, Manager, Accounting & Tax

 Lifestyle, Connectivity and Stability

-Cyprus delivers far more than financial benefits—it provides a luxury lifestyle that feels both authentic and internationally connected.
-The island offers safe communities where families can thrive, supported by world-class private schools and modern healthcare systems that meet international standards.
+Cyprus delivers far more than financial benefits.
+You get a luxury lifestyle that feels both authentic and internationally connected.
+Safe communities where families genuinely thrive, world-class private schools, and healthcare systems that meet the standards you expect when you’ve spent years in London or Geneva.
+Robb Report’s annual luxury living guides have placed the eastern Mediterranean firmly on the radar of discerning relocators for exactly these reasons.

-The real estate market further enhances this lifestyle proposition.
-Prime coastal properties offer exceptional value compared to their UK counterparts, while the island’s infrastructure continues to develop in ways that support both luxury living and practical daily needs.
+The real estate market ties the whole lifestyle proposition together.
+Prime coastal properties offer exceptional value compared to their UK counterparts, and the island’s infrastructure keeps developing in ways that support both luxury living and the practical rhythms of daily life.
+If you want a deeper look at what buying property here actually involves, our guide on how to buy mortgaged property in Cyprus walks you through the key steps.

 Real Estate: Value Meets Luxury

-Market momentum continues to build, with foreign luxury property demand rising by 15% in 2024.
-UK nationals represent a major segment of new buyers, recognizing that Cyprus offers both lifestyle enhancement and sound investment fundamentals.
+The momentum is building.
+Foreign luxury property demand climbed 15% in 2024, and UK nationals make up a major segment of new buyers.
+They’re recognizing something the numbers have been pointing to for a while now: Cyprus offers both genuine lifestyle enhancement and sound investment fundamentals in the same package.

 Cyprus as a Family Office Hub

-This combination of factors—legal sophistication, cost efficiency, and European stability—creates an environment where family offices can operate effectively while maintaining global reach.
+Legal sophistication, cost efficiency, and European stability.
+That combination creates an environment where family offices can operate effectively without sacrificing global reach.

-The infrastructure continues to develop to support these complex operations, with professional services firms establishing comprehensive capabilities to serve this growing market.
+The infrastructure to support complex operations is developing quickly, with professional services firms building out comprehensive capabilities to serve a market that’s growing faster than most people outside the industry have noticed.

 Eurofast’s Perspective: A Strategic Companion

-Leading advisory firms view Cyprus as more than a relocation destination, they recognize it as a strategic platform for global wealth management.
-At Eurofast, the approach encompasses comprehensive support for high-net-worth individuals navigating this transition, from accessing and activating the non-dom tax regime to structuring sophisticated family office arrangements.
+The best advisory firms don’t see Cyprus as just a relocation destination.
+They see it as a strategic platform for global wealth management.
+At Eurofast, the approach covers comprehensive support for high-net-worth individuals navigating this transition, from activating the non-dom tax regime to structuring sophisticated family office arrangements built for the long term.

-This support extends to managing the practical complexities of international wealth management, including corporate needs ranging from payroll to compliance.
+That support extends into the practical complexities of international wealth management too, covering corporate needs that range from payroll administration through to compliance frameworks across multiple jurisdictions.

-The firm’s integrated approach recognizes that successful relocation requires more than tax optimization, it demands seamless coordination of high-value lifestyle services, business operations, and advisory relationships across Southeast Europe and the Middle East.
+Successful relocation is never just about tax optimization.
+It demands seamless coordination of high-value lifestyle services, business operations, and advisory relationships spanning Southeast Europe and the Middle East.
+Eurofast’s integrated approach is built around exactly that reality.

-For further insights and personalized guidance, contact [email protected]
+For further insights and personalized guidance, reach out to [email protected]

 FAQs